ChrolloKryber/bingSearch/readme.md

 ### About the script

 My goal was to create a script which could mimick the most human behavior.
 The script utilizes Pynput library for emulating input via your keyboard, the script will automatically open a chromium window, conduct searches and close it.
 All with a set interval.
+Edit the browser in the code if you use something else.

 Since bing uses a bunch of URL parameters for every search, it's not possible to directly enter an appended URL with the search term attached to it.
 Hence, bing has to be set your default search engine.